DennisdelRioCarbo/Team-11/README.md

 - Which factors have more weight in predicting coronary heart disease

 #### Slide 6:
-The technolgies, languages, tools & alhorithms used:
+The technolgies, languages, tools & alhorithms used include:
-- Machine Learning:
-    - AWS connected to postgressql using sqlalchemy
-    - Standardized using scikitlearn StandardScaler
+- Machine Learning using various libraries
-    - RandomOverSampler from imblearn library
-    - Scikit module test_train_split

-- Data Cleaning & Analysis:
+- The Data Cleaning & Analysis was done using:
     - Pandas
     - Matplotlib
     - Seaborn

-- Dashboard:
+- The Dashboard we used is:
     - Tableau

-- Model Choice:
+- And the Model Choice was:
     - Logistic Regression

 #### Slide 7: